OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 	>>> my_engine.get("RPM")
 	2500

-Similiarly, these values can also be set directly:
+Similarly, these values can also be set directly:

 	>>> my_engine.RPM = 2500
 	>>> my_engine.RPM